 Central Maine Community College offers matriculated students the opportunity to take a challenge examination in lieu of a catalog course for which the student believes he/she is knowledgeable.
 Challenge examinations are limited to one attempt per course and may not be taken for courses in which a CLEP or DSST examination exists.
-Exams may not be attempted if the student has previously earned credit in the course at Central Maine Community College.
 Exams do not exist for all Central Maine Community College courses, but may be requested where the exam is written and available.